mraravindtech/passwordgenerator/README.md

 # PasswordGenerator

-This Is A Simple Python That Helps You To Create A Secure Password
+This Is A Simple Python Script That Helps You To Create A Secure Password

 This Password Generator Is Created By Aravind.G